kisupov/mpres-blas/README.md

 * AXPY --- Constant times a vector plus a vector (`mp_array_axpy`)
 * WAXPBY --- Scaled vector addition (`mp_array_waxpby`)

 For samples of usage, see `tests/` directory.
-Some benchmarks require third-party libraries that are not distributed with this repository.
+Some benchmarks require third-party libraries.
 Please check `tests/3rdparty/` subdirectory for details.

 ### Details and notes